Problem

 1. Descriptive Linking and Summaries

 Avoid generic link text.
-Instead, provide a brief, one-sentence summary of the linked concept before or after the link itself.
+Provide a brief, one-sentence summary of the linked concept alongside the link.

 2. Using Collapsible Sections for Detail

 Collapsible Containers are excellent for AI optimisation.
-The content remains part of the raw Markdown source (which the AI can read), but it is visually tucked away for human readers.
+The content remains part of the raw Markdown source for the AI, but it is visually tucked away for human readers.

 ### Database Connection